 Educate your family.
-Teach your family and friends what it's like to live with Crohn's.
-They may be confused about the disease, says Frank J. Sileo, PhD, a New Jersey psychologist who works with Crohn's patients.
+Tell your family and friends what it's like to live with Crohn's.
+They may be confused about the disease, says Frank J. Sileo, PhD.
+He's a New Jersey psychologist who works with people who have Crohn's.

-Let them know which foods are easy for you to eat and which ones are troublesome.
+Let them know which foods are easy for you to eat and which ones, if any, cause problems.

-Bring them to appointments.
+Bring someone with you to appointments.
 They can take notes while you speak to the doctor.

 "Information can be overwhelming and terms can be confusing," Sileo says.
 "Four ears are better than two."

-Embrace their support.
-Let your family help you with household tasks, health care visits, and meal planning, says Michael A. Farber, MD, a gastroenterologist at Crozer-Chester Medical Center in Pennsylvania.
+Embrace their help.
+Let your family pitch in with household tasks, health care visits, and meal planning, says Michael A. Farber, MD.
+He's a gastroenterologist at Crozer-Chester Medical Center in Pennsylvania.